Sitecore-Hackathon/2023-Team-NotImplementedException/README.md

 ### What problem was solved

-Users of Sitecore often wants an easy way to see "what happened to an item" and the OOB audit log is not *easy* accessible to the common user and does not contain needed information such as *field value changes*.
+Users of Sitecore often wants an easy way to see "what happened to an item" and the OOB audit log is not *easy* accessible to the common user and does not contain much needed information such as *field value changes*.

 ### How does this module solve it